Mrice90/Creepy-Tomatoe/README.md

 first runs it generates simple CC0 placeholder graphics and sound effects inside the `assets/` directory.
 You can drop in higher quality CC0 replacements.
 Place any number of `*.wav`, `*.ogg` or `*.mp3` files anywhere inside `assets/sounds/` and the game will load them automatically.
-Decoration images placed in `assets/Decorations` will also be loaded. `Butterfly.png` should be arranged in quadrants and is treated as an animated spritesheet.
-It's currently the only decoration used by the game.

 - files starting with `hit` play when zombies or the player are struck
 - files starting with `coin` play when coins are collected